 The structure of the regulatory regime for financial products and services in the United States is arguably the most complex of any jurisdiction, due to a variety of factors including historical precedent, the federalist nature of the US and national politics.
-Recent changes since the financial crisis of 2008 were aimed at addressing regulatory gaps and systemic risk issues, although the financial regulatory structure has remained largely intact.
+Recent changes since the financial crisis of 2008 were aimed at addressing regulatory gaps and systemic risk issues, although the financial regulatory structure has remained largely intact:

-Banking supervisors, market regulators and a consumer financial products agency have the authority to regulate the provision of financial products and services.

-- Banks in the US may choose to be chartered at the state or federal level and the applicable banking supervisor depends on the charter type.
-The federal banking supervisors include the Board of Governors of the Federal Reserve System (the Federal Reserve), the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC) (collectively, the Banking Regulators).
+- Banking supervisors, market regulators and a consumer financial products agency have the authority to regulate the provision of financial products and services. - Banks in the US may choose to be chartered at the state or federal level, and the applicable banking supervisor or supervisors depends on the charter type.
+The federal banking supervisors include the Board of Governors of the Federal Reserve System (the Federal Reserve), the Office of the Comptroller of the Currency (OCC) and the Federal Deposit Insurance Corporation (FDIC) (collectively, the Banking Regulators).
 The National Credit Union Association, which regulates credit unions, is outside the scope of this chapter. - Financial products and services, financial markets and certain participants in those markets are regulated by the financial markets regulators.
-On the national level, these regulators include the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC) (collectively, the Markets Regulators). - The Consumer Financial Protection Bureau (CFPB) was formed in 2010 to focus on consumer protection with regard to financial products and services.
+At the national level, these regulators include the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC) (collectively, the Markets Regulators).
+In addition to these federal regulators, state authorities may also have jurisdiction to oversee certain products and services, although these supervisors are generally outside the scope of this chapter. - The Consumer Financial Protection Bureau (CFPB) was formed in 2010 to focus on consumer protection with regard to financial products and services.